ad-freiburg/qlever-ui/docs/configure_qleverui.md

 **3. `# IF #`, `# ELSE #` and `# ENDIF #`**
 Can be used to alter the completion query depending on the users current input.
-Text inside an `# IF #` or `# ELSE #` block will be ignored if the given condition is not satisified.
+Text inside an `# IF #` or `# ELSE #` block will be ignored if the given condition is not satisfied.
 Defining an  `# ELSE #` block is optional.
 `IF / ELSE / ENDIF` statements can be nested.

 **4. Conditions**
 Available conditions for `# IF #` statements are as follows:
-* `CURRENT_WORD_EMPTY` : true if the user hasn't startet typing a new word
+* `CURRENT_WORD_EMPTY` : true if the user hasn't started typing a new word
 * `CURRENT_SUBJECT_VARIABLE` : true if `%CURRENT_SUBJECT%` is a variable
 * `CURRENT_PREDICATE_VARIABLE` : true if `%CURRENT_PREDICATE%` is a variable
 * `CONNECTED_TRIPLES_EMPTY` : true if `%CONNECTED_TRIPLES%` is empty

-These conditions can be combined into logical expressions of arbitraty length using
+These conditions can be combined into logical expressions of arbitrary length using
 - `OR` - _logical or (binds weakest)_
 - `AND` - _logical and (binds stronger than OR)_
 - `!` - _negation (binds stronger than AND)_